I do private commissions and work for companies.

 – Once the payment has been made, I’ll send you a sketch of the character, which, of course, can still be changed if you want me to.
 Up to two revisions are included in the price at this stage.

 – I finish the piece, post it to my online galleries, AND send the finished original painting to you, well protected in a sturdy cardboard envelope, usually insured (we’ll fix a price for that, as well as any matting or framing you’d like me to do.)

-Fandom characters: Please note that, for commissions, I will stick to my own vision of characters (the ones you’ll find in my gallery).
+(Book) Fandom characters: Please note that, for commissions, I will stick to my own vision of characters (the ones you’ll find in my galleries).
 I may be open to small concessions, but I will not draw actors.
 And I’m very strictly canon, but you probably knew that if you’re familiar with my work.

-A few notes on rights: The standard for most of my commissions (mainly book illustrations) is as follows: I retain the rights for the image I created for you.
-That means that if it’s a well-known character – like from Tolkien or similar – I may still offer prints.
-I can add the work to my portfolios, online and otherwise, and may put it into artbooks and calendars promoting my own work.
+A few notes on rights: The standard for most of my commissions is as follows: I retain the rights for the image I created for you.
+That means that I may still offer prints, and I can add the work to my portfolios, online and otherwise, and may put it into artbooks and calendars promoting my own work.
 For anything else, I’ll ask your permission.
 I’ll never use a picture I did of your RPG character out of context, for example.

 Likewise, you’re allowed to post the piece (with crediting and linking me, of course) and use it for non-commercial purposes.
 You do not have permission to make money with it without asking me first, unless it was specifically made as book cover, game art, or similar.
 For example, if I drew a pic of your character, and at some point you write a novel about that character and publish it, you may not use my art as cover.
 On the other hand, if you commissioned me to do a novel cover for you, of course, then it’s a novel cover, with all the rights entailed.
 If you’re unsure about any sort of use, just ask.
 Usually, we should be able to sort anything out.